 ARTIST STATEMENT

-I infuse thick, juicy, layered paint, energetic brush strokes, striking color combinations and graphic cropping in all of my work.
+I infuse thick, juicy, layered paint, energetic, sensual brush strokes, striking color combinations and graphic cropping in all of my work.

-Art tends to be good for everyone involved, whether it stimulates activism for an important cause, is used for art therapy or brings pure entertainment.
-So, let’s keep at it.
+Art is good for us; whether it stimulates activism, is used for art therapy or is pure entertainment.
+I like being a part.

-There’s nothing profound I am trying to prove, there is no intense story I want to get across.
-Let’s be thrilled by what we see.
-A good art exhibit makes you want to grab your friends and family and squeeze em’ tight, makes you want to get a slice of decadent dark chocolate cake with a mocha latte and listen to fun music.
-Art work does not have to be intellectualized.
+There’s not always necessarily something profound I am trying to communicate, but there's usually intense emotion.
+I'm thrilled and moved by what I see.
+A good art exhibit makes me want to grab my friends and my family and squeeze them tight, makes me want to get a slice of decadent dark chocolate cake with a mocha latte and listen to fun music.
+Art work does not have to be over-intellectualized.
 Painting is a medium that does not use words, it feels its way.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.